DomtronVox/StaticFarmSite/src/documents/sub_pages/karakachan-lgd.md

 collection: SubPage
 layout: default.html
 ---
 We are breeders of Karakachan Livestock Guardian Dogs and are registered with the American Karakachan Dog Association (AKDA) and the Karakachan Dog Association of America (KDAA).
-With the help of Dr. Phil we have bought dogs with complementary bloodlines.
+With the help of Dr. Phillip Sponenberg we have bought dogs with complementary bloodlines.

 <br />